 Cybercrime reporter Brian Krebs attributes it to a major DNS problem.
-Krebs explains that the DNS records that tell systems how to find Facebook and Instagram “got withdrawn this morning from the global routing cables.”
-At this point, however, it’s unclear how this happened.
+Krebs explains the DNS records that tell systems how to find Facebook and Instagram “got withdrawn this morning from the global routing cables.”
+However, it’s unclear how this happened.

 Krebs writes in a blog post: